gjsjohnmurray/iris-package-manager/README.md

 2. Assumes IPM is already installed on the server.
 See [the IPM project](https://github.com/intersystems/ipm#installing-objectscript-package-manager-client) for instructions.
 3. Tables do not refresh.
 For example after installing / updating / uninstalling a package its entry doesn't appear / update / disappear.
 Workaround is to close the tab and reopen it.
 4. The 'Available' table is currently hardwired to the first remote repository your IPM is configured to use.
-5. VS Code's built-in Find widget (Ctrl/Cmd+F) has been disabled until it no longer causes a [crash](https://github.com/microsoft/vscode/issues/177046).
+5. VS Code's built-in Find widget (Ctrl/Cmd+F) is only enabled when running on 1.95 or later because that feature causes a [crash](https://github.com/microsoft/vscode/issues/177046) on earlier versions.

 ## Release Notes